Esa-Kurniawan/quick-dictionary/README.md

 ## Setup

-After you fork this project navige to the repository and then open the command line and install the necessary packages
+After you fork this project navigate to the repository and then open the command line and install the necessary packages:

 ```sh
 npm install
 ```

-After that finished run the following script in your command line to run the application:
+After the installation has finished run the following script in your command line in order to run the application:

 ```sh
 npm run dev